 Recognizing how important milk quality is to the success of dairies, she started Keseca’s milk quality lab in 2004.
 Keseca’s reputation as a leader in milk quality has led her to become a requested speaker at veterinary meetings in the US and Canada.
 She is also a guest lecturer for Cornell’s Summer Dairy Institute.

 Besides milk quality, Dr. Brenda enjoys delving into Dairy Comp records to root out management opportunities and helping clients maximize the reproductive efficiency of their herds.

-She also serves on the Teat Health Committee for the National Mastitis Council.
+She also serves as the Deputy Chair of the Teat Health Committee for the National Mastitis Council.
 Outside of work she enjoys mountain biking, sailing and gardening.
 She lives near Geneva with her husband Curt, son Connor and a few small four-legged friends.

 Dr. Jacob Silver

 Hailing from Tennessee, Dr. Jacob took the scenic route before settling in at Keseca.
 He graduated in 2003 from Texas A&M with a degree in Animal Science before heading to NY for vet school.

 After graduating from the Cornell Summer Dairy Institute and receiving his DVM from Cornell in 2007, he worked at a practice in northern NY and then in New Zealand for the calving season.
 He joined Keseca at the end of 2008 and we’ve been trying to decipher his handwriting ever since!

 Dr. Jacob loves working hands-on with cattle, and helping dairymen and their employees (both English and Spanish-speaking) to learn and improve their management skills.

 He lives in Stanley on 10 acres along with his five girls, a variable assortment of livestock, pets, an orchard and a large garden.
 When he’s not working, he can be found either sailing on Seneca Lake, hiking, biking, playing or working on his 135-year-old house.